MalDev Myths

 • Manual reverse engineering of the functionality of your malware

 Automated detection mostly means AntiVirus (AV), EDR, and stuff like sandboxes.
-This article doesnt consider the use case for manually reverse engineering.
+This article doesn’t consider the use case for manual reverse engineering.

-This list is based on Sektor7’s courses (maldev essentials, intermediate, windows evasion).
-But I see this kind of obsolete information everywhere - as if the hacker scene didnt catch up to current developments, and just blindly rehashes stuff from the 90s.
-Even worse is that all MalDev courses or trainings i’ve seen just randomly throw techniques together and hope for the best.
-Instead of analyzing security software first, and find blind spots.
+This list is based on Sektor7’s courses (maldev essentials, intermediate, and Windows evasion).
+But I see this kind of obsolete information everywhere - as if the hacker scene didn’t catch up to current developments, and just blindly rehashes stuff from the 90s.
+Even worse is that all MalDev courses and trainings I’ve seen just randomly throw techniques together and hope for the best.
+Instead of analyzing security software first, and finding blind spots.
 For example by trying to understand how EDRs work first.

-This information is not based on experience, but by understanding.
+This information is not based on experience but on understanding computer fundamentals, Windows basics, and security products.

 Where to store payloads

-If you want store data in an exe, for example for a dropper, there are several places to chose from, including:
+If you want to store data in an exe, for example for a dropper, there are several places to choose from, including:

 • .text